-What Is Excluded Under The Plan?
+5. What Is Excluded Under The Plan?

-The plan excludes payment for certain treatment, services, or supplies in the form of limitations or maximums.
-When determining if a particular treatment, service, or supply is payable, it is important to first consider the criteria listed above, then review the "Benefit Details" and "What Is Not Covered?" sections to determine if any limitations, maximums, or exclusions apply.
+The plan excludes payment for certain treatment, services or supplies in the form of limitations or maximums, subject to the criteria listed above, the general exclusions listed in the exclusions section at the back of the document, and specific benefit exclusions described under the benefit details section of this plan.
+When determining if a particular treatment, service or supply is payable, it is important to first consider the criteria listed above, then review the benefit details and general exclusions to determine if any limitations, maximums or exclusions apply.